Opera VPN is a VPN service that comes preinstalled on the Opera browser.

 To test a VPN service, all you have to do is this,

-- First, visit a speed testing website and measure the speed of your internet connection without any VPN service
+- First, visit a Security Gladiators Speed Test Tool website and measure the speed of your internet connection without any VPN service

 - Then turn on the VPN service and measure the speed again